A yellow box that features the Power Cut phone number

 Given the continued uncertainty presented by the invasion of Ukraine by Russia, the energy industry continues as usual to prepare and plan for a wide range of eventualities.

-In the event there are periods where margins (the amount of supply available vs. the expected demand) are tight, there are a number of tools the ESO can use.
+In the event there are periods where margins (the amount of supply available vs. the expected demand) are tight, there are a number of tools the NESO can use.
 These include increasing the amount of power being generated, asking large industrial customers to reduce the amount of power they’re consuming and paying customers – through their energy supplier – to use less energy at certain times.

 Emergency power cuts are only implemented to protect the electricity network from more damage, which would be more disruptive for a much longer period.
 They are a last resort and wouldn’t affect everyone at the same time.